Syzygies of some rational homogeneous varieties: Flag varieties

 \subsection{A vanishing theorem}

-As an application of the above theorem, we deduce a special vanishing theorem on flag varieties in this subsection, which will be one of the main ingredient to prove the main results.
+As an application of the above theorem, we deduce a special vanishing theorem on flag varieties in this subsection, which will be one of the main ingredients of the proof of the main result.
 We also believe that this result has its own interests and may be useful in other contexts.